MicrosoftDocs/Viva/Viva/engage/set-up-usage-policy.md

 ## Set up or modify a Viva Engage usage policy

 1. To create or modify your usage policy and its settings, navigate to the Viva Engage admin center.
 Select **Configure Tenant** under the **Setup & configuration** tab.
-This will redirect you to the Yammer admin center, where you can select **Usage Policy**.
+This will redirect you to the Viva Engage admin center, where you can select **Usage Policy**.

 2. Select when users should see the policy and whether to display the reminder in the sidebar.